Ray: Yeah, well, I'm pretty sure our hosts don't want us flashing Old Glory across the city, right?

 - The Indexverse (A Certain Magical Index, A Certain Scientific Railgun and A Certain Scientific Accelerator) has Judgement, a law enforcement agency next to Anti-Skill, which is made up of young people ranging from elementary school to university/college students.
 They wear the green arm band to signify their status as Judgement officers.
 But if he/she needs to proceed with an investigation without revealing their status, they have the right to take it off and hide it to avoid being discovered.

 - The Ghost in the Shell franchise has Public Security Section 9, a secretive law enforcement unit that "officially" doesn't exist in the Japanese law enforcement system.
-The government gets to use them in sensitive missions that requires their intervention before a case gets to the public eye.
+The government gets to use them in sensitive missions that requires their intervention before a case gets to the public eye or investigate cases involving the government if the relevant agency or ministry doesn't want to cooperate.

 - ANBU in Naruto are special black ops-esque teams that every big ninja village has.
 They are instructed not to carry any identifying mark of their villages, including their signature headbands with the village logo carved on them.